 Sony A6300 versus Nikon D700

-The Sony Alpha A6300 and the Nikon D700 are two enthusiast cameras that were revealed to the public, respectively, in February 2016 and July 2008.
+The Sony Alpha A6300 and the Nikon D700 are two enthusiast cameras that were officially introduced, respectively, in February 2016 and July 2008.
 The A6300 is a mirrorless interchangeable lens camera, while the D700 is a DSLR.
 The cameras are based on an APS-C (A6300) and a full frame sensor.
 The Sony has a resolution of 24 megapixel, whereas the Nikon provides 12.1 MP.

 An illustration of the physical size and weight of the Sony A6300 and the Nikon D700 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A6300 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D700 is considerably larger (177 percent) than the Sony A6300.
 Moreover, the D700 is substantially heavier (166 percent) than the A6300.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.